 Applications for the journalism minor are available from Journalism Student Services, 76 Gannett Hall.
 Students who wish to minor in journalism must apply for the minor to be eligible to register for journalism courses.

-Students must complete 15 hours of journalism courses to graduate with the journalism minor.
+Students must complete 15 hours of journalism courses and maintain a cumulative GPA of 3.0 or higher to graduate with the journalism minor.

 Journalism minors may enroll in a maximum of 15 hours selected from the following classes: